automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dilophosaurus.md

 # Dilophosaurus
-## Description: This dinosaur was distinguished by the bony crests on its noggin.
+## This dinosaur was distinguished by the bony crests on its noggin.